Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/uitoolkit/controls/dropdown-menu/index.md

 ## Usage

-> This control is created from code and has no UXML element or editor menu entry.
+> A starter can be added to your scene using:
+>
+> GameObject -> UI Toolkit -> Extensions -> Drop Down Menu
+>
+> This creates a UIDocument in the scene (plus a PanelSettings with the default runtime theme, if the project has none) and assigns an editable starter template — a single bordered item row with a "···" trigger — copied to *Assets/UI Toolkit Extensions*.
+Because this control has no UXML element, the menu entry also adds a `DropDownMenuStarterController` component that constructs the menu and wires the trigger with three demo options; replace it with your own controller in real use.
+>
+> The starter layout (without the demo controller) can also be added to an existing document using:
+>
+> Assets -> Create -> UI Toolkit -> Extensions -> Drop Down Menu Starter

-Construct a `DropDownMenuControl` from code and call `Open(anchor, options)`; the menu attaches itself to the panel root above all other content.
+In your own code, construct a `DropDownMenuControl` and call `Open(anchor, options)`; the menu attaches itself to the panel root above all other content.
 The shared extensions stylesheet is applied automatically when the control is created.

 ---------